Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Abstract

-This PEP makes no Python grammar changes.
-Correct usage of TypeExpr[] is intended to be enforced only by static and runtime type checkers and need not be enforced by Python itself at runtime.
+This PEP makes no changes to the Python grammar.
+Correct usage of TypeForm is intended to be enforced only by type checkers, not by the Python runtime.

 Motivation